Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 🌆 Explore Manhattan Like a Local

-• Visit Central Park entrances (5th Ave, 6th Ave)
+• Visit Central Park entrances (5th Ave, 6th Ave for best access)

 New York at night during the World Cup hits differently.
 The city becomes louder, brighter, and somehow more alive.